TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - `export_all_growth_yield.py` aggregates growth and yield data from the `analytics/` directory.
 - `load_all_profiles` validates and aggregates every profile in the `plants/` directory.
 - `list_available_profiles` quickly lists profile IDs without loading them.
+- `fertigation_plan.py` creates a JSON fertigation schedule for any crop stage.
 - `backup_profiles.py` manages ZIP backups of plant profiles and the registry.
 Use `--list` to view archives, `--restore` to unpack one, `--verify` to check an archive, `--retain` to limit how many are kept, and `--root` to operate on an alternate data directory.
 - `profile_manager.py` manages sensors, preferences, and templates.  `attach-sensor` appends new sensors, while `detach-sensor` removes them.
 Other subcommands include `list-sensors`, `set-pref`, `load-default`, `show-history`, and `list-globals`.  `--plants-dir` and `--global-dir` operate on alternate directories.